Skip to main content

 call_data Format

-For EVM chains, call_data is a hex-encoded string (0x...) representing the transaction’s data field:
+For EVM chains, call_data is a hex-encoded string (0x...) representing the transaction’s data field.
+It always carries a Layerswap memo (a fixed prefix followed by a sequence number) that the backend uses to match the deposit:

 Transaction Construction